NVIDIA/aistore/cli/README.md

 ## AIS CLI Shell Auto-Complete

 The CLI tool supports bash and zsh auto-complete functionality.
-To enable shell auto-complete, source the auto-complete script or install it into your `/etc/bash_completion.d` directory
+To enable shell auto-complete, source the auto-complete script or, for a more permanent option, install it into your `/etc/bash_completion.d` directory
 * Sourcing

  ```sh